fusesource/fuse-extra/fusemq-leveldb/readme.md

  * Since the broker tends to write and read queue entries sequencially, the LevelDB based index provide a much better performance than the B-Tree based indexes of KahaDB which increases throughput.
  * Unlike the KahaDB indexes, the LevelDB indexes support concurrent read acces which further improves read throughput.
  * Pauseless data log file garbage collection cycles.
- * It uses few read IO operations to load a stored message.
+ * It uses fewer read IO operations to load stored messages.
  * If a message is copied to multiple queues (Typically happens if your using virtual topics with multiple consumers), then LevelDB will only journal the payload of the message once.
-KahaDB will jornal it multiple times.
+KahaDB will journal it multiple times.
  * It exposes it's status via JMX for monitoring
+ * Supports replication to get High Availablity

 ## How to Use

 Download and copy the lastest [fusemq-leveldb-snapshot-uber.jar][snapshot_jar] your broker's `lib` directroy.
 Then update the broker